Donald Trump 2016 presidential campaign

-History

 Background

 Since the 1988 presidential election, Trump was discussed as a potential candidate for president in nearly every election.
 In October 1999, Trump declared himself a potential candidate for the Reform Party's presidential nomination, but withdrew on February 14, 2000.
 In 2004, Trump said that he identified as a Democrat.
 Trump rejoined the Republican Party in September 2009, chose no party affiliation in December 2011, and again rejoined the GOP in April 2012.

 At the 2011 Conservative Political Action Conference, Trump said he is "pro-life" and "against gun control".
 He also spoke before Tea Party supporters.

 Early polls for the 2012 election had Trump among the leading candidates.
 In December 2011, Trump placed sixth in the "ten most admired men and women living of 2011" telephone survey conducted jointly by USA Today and Gallup.
 However, Trump announced in May 2011 that after what he termed "several months unofficially campaigning", he would not be a candidate for the office.

-In 2013, Trump was a featured speaker at the Conservative Political Action Conference, and researched a possible run for President of the United States in 2016.
+In 2013, Trump was a featured speaker at the Conservative Political Action Conference.
+In May 2013, it was reported that Trump had spent 1 million dollars on researching a presidential run in 2016.
 In October 2013, some New York Republicans, including Joseph Borelli and Carl Paladino (who later served as New York State Co-chairmen for the presidential campaign), suggested Trump should instead run for governor of the state in 2014.
 John Gauger, a former employee of Liberty University, told The Wall Street Journal in January 2019 that Trump's "fixer" Michael Cohen hired him to manipulate the Drudge Report and CNBC online polls in favor of Trump in 2014 and 2015.
 In February 2015, Trump did not renew his television contract for The Apprentice, which raised speculation of his candidacy for President of the United States in 2016.
-According to an April 7, 2015, memo released by WikiLeaks, Hillary Clinton's campaign instructed the Democratic National Convention to focus on "Pied Piper candidates" Donald Trump, Ted Cruz, and Ben Carson.
+According to an April 7, 2015, memo released by WikiLeaks, Hillary Clinton's campaign instructed the Democratic National Committee to focus on "Pied Piper candidates" Donald Trump, Ted Cruz, and Ben Carson.